ATTITUDE INDICATOR TYPE F4C

 DESCRIPTION

-This indicator presents information regarding attitude in terms of bank and pitch angles in the form of an artificial horizon, plus flight director indicator button.
+This indicator presents information regarding attitude in terms of bank and elevation angles in the form of an artificial horizon, plus flight director indicator bead/button.

-The main artificial horizon is formed of a black and white roller blind, which moves around rollers for pitch angle.
-The rollers are mounted within an overhung carriage which rotates on a spindle for roll angle.
+The main artificial horizon is formed of a black and white roller blind, which moves around rollers for elevation angle.
+The rollers are mounted within an overhung carriage which rotates on a spindle for bank angle.
 At its extremes it displays markers for zenith (straight up) and nadir (straight down), pictured above in stereotypical Lightning zenith position for a vertical climb.

 Main spindle bearing, with cover removed revealing slip ring electrical connections to the roller blind motor and synchro.

-The flight director button is positioned by two stainless steel wires, strung tightly across the front of the indicator.
+The flight director button is positioned by two wires, strung under tension across the front of the indicator.
 These wires are held by small carriages at their ends which slide across in pairs to position the wire and button vertically and horizontally.

 There is also an orange window which is internally covered over by a solenoid actuated shutter to indicate power health.
 The orange window is illuminated as per the main display area.